Competition, Persuasion, and Search: Introduction

+Repeated contracting within a search framework introduces a fundamental tension.
+Brokers generate revenue only as long as the agent continues to search, and thus have an incentive to prolong the search process by distorting the informativeness of their signals.
+On the other hand, the agent is willing to purchase a signal only if it is sufficiently instrumental in distinguishing high- from low-quality goods.
+As we show, the resolution of this tension depends on the \emph{market structure}---the number of competing brokers.

-We characterize the set of equilibrium payoffs and compare both the total surplus and the agent’s payoff under monopoly and competition.
-When restricting attention to history-independent (stationary) strategies, we show that each market structure admits a unique equilibrium outcome.
-The agent's payoff is higher in a competitive setting than in a monopolistic one, echoing the classic result that Bertrand competition among sellers benefits the buyer.
-Moreover, we show that the market structure has no impact on total surplus, with both monopoly and competition leading to full efficiency.
+To analyze the impact of market structure, we first consider the benchmark of history-independent (stationary) strategies.
+We show that the agent's payoff is higher in a competitive setting than in a monopolistic one, echoing the classic result that Bertrand competition among sellers benefits the buyer.
+However, we find that the market structure has no impact on total surplus, with both monopoly and competition leading to full efficiency.
+This benchmark invites a compelling, albeit misleading, intuition: competition serves only to increase the agent's share of the surplus without affecting efficiency.

-Yet focusing only on stationary equilibria is unduly restrictive, as it rules out plausible outcomes such as tacit collusion among brokers.\footnote{We do not model an official communication stage between brokers.
-Nonetheless, ``tacit collusion'' arises when brokers coordinate on/select a broker-preferred equilibrium.
-Alternatively, one can envision such coordination arising through explicit communication channels.} Moreover, we show that for some parameter values, almost all equilibrium outcomes can only be sustained by non-stationary strategies.
-When we consider the full set of equilibria---arising both from stationary and non-stationary strategies---the comparison across monopoly and competition changes sharply: When search flow costs fall below a certain threshold, monopoly and competition yield the same range of total surpluses \textit{and} agent payoffs.
+Restricting attention to history-independent strategies, however, shuts down important regulatory concerns such as (tacit) collusion or loyalty-pricing practices, which can only be sustained through history-dependent strategies.
+Characterizing the full set of equilibria overturns the intuition that competition serves only to shift surplus to the searching agent.
+We identify a crucial threshold in the agent's search flow cost that divides the comparison of monopoly and competition into two distinct regimes.
+When the search cost falls below the threshold, monopoly and competition yield the same range of total surpluses \emph{and} agent payoffs.
 Above this threshold, however, the highest total surplus attainable under competition coincides with the lowest total surplus under monopoly, while the lowest agent payoff under competition is no smaller than the highest agent payoff under monopoly.
 Moreover, for some cost values above the threshold, nearly all competitive equilibria deliver strictly higher payoffs to the agent but strictly lower total surplus than does monopoly.
-In short, our main results establish that $(i)$ for low search costs, the creation and division of surplus is independent of market structure, while $(ii)$ for high search costs, competition benefits the agent but, perhaps counterintuitively, reduces efficiency.